Universität Bonn

 2011

-Frank Neese left the University of Bonn on June 30th, and and became director of the MPI Director of the Max-Planck-Institut for Bioinorganic Chemistry in Mülheim an der Ruhr.
-His successor is Stefan Grimme from the University of Münster since October 1st,.
+Frank Neese18 left the University of Bonn on June 30th, and and became director of the MPI Director of the Max-Planck-Institut for Bioinorganic Chemistry in Mülheim an der Ruhr.
+His successor is Stefan Grimme5 from the University of Münster since October 1st,.

 The Theoretical Chemistry moved to the Beringstr.
 4+6 and founded there the Mulliken Center for Theoretical Chemistry.
 As contribution of the University of Bonn a second permanent W3 position for Theoretical Chemistry was established.